 (Photo credit: Naoki Fakuda) By José Sulaimán – LAS VEGAS, CITY OF LIGHTS IN BOXING.
 Visiting Las Vegas is always nice.
 A real treat.
 My first trip was in 1958.
 I was still single.
 I came as a boxing fan, but I was already Commissioner in Ciudad Victoria.

 Things were different back then, over 50 years ago.
 The most beautiful area was DOWNTOWN – a casino with a giant cowboy boot on the facade, and many small hotels and hotel-casinos.
 The famous five of those times included “The Sands.”
 There was even a golf course.
 Las Vegas was a small dot in the vastness of the desert, but people still had a great desire to come to this historic city and play some money on roulette or in a poker hand.
 Now Las Vegas is a torrent of light seen from afar in airplanes.
+The hotels are huge, occupying several avenues.
+Each hotel is a complex where you will find everything from an aspirin to the most luxurious suit or the most expensive gem.

 Thanks to my being in the WBC, I have had the good fortune to witness this wonderful urban transformation, which is now the worldwide betting center.
 Just from my memories during my thousands of trips, I can indeed believe and appreciate what it was then, and what this luminous city is now also … the resplendent house of boxing.